DebasisPaul/debasispaul/README.md

 # Hey friends!

-👋 My name is Debasis Paul®™, and I am a software developer Architect based in BD.
+- 🔭 I’m Debasis Paul.
+I am a software developer Architect based in BD.
 Loves building web and cloud apps.
 Main interests are in .NET web technologies, C#, Microsoft Azure and application performance.
 I have worked with C# Using C# is one of the most enjoyable experiences I've had with software development.
 Its simplicity amazes me.
 Usually, when I get bugs, through the use of the language, the strictness of the type system and the compiler, it doesn't take too much time to figure out the culprit.
-In my free time, i brews my own beer.
-F1 fan, Favourite beer: Westmalle Tripel, Rochefort 10, La Chouffe (Achouffe).

-- 🔭 I’m Debasis Paul
 - 🎬 I'm working on a web application called [ecms.v2](https://) that makes ecommerce management system more discoverable
 - 🎥 I write code live on [Twitch](https://twitch.tv/debasispaul) - tune in, chat, and I'll answer your questions live on video.
 - 🌱 I’ve blogged here for nearly 10 years https://debasispaul.com/blog https://medium.com/@debasispaul